How we are delivering our services during the coronavirus outbreak.

 Reduced telephone service

-Our phone service is operating at a reduced level and with restricted opening hours (8am to 12 midday).
+Our phone service is operating at a reduced level and with restricted opening hours (8am to 12 midday and 1:30pm to 3:30pm).
 Please only call us if your enquiry is urgent.

 We have temporarily suspended face-to-face appointments.
 See Identity verification for information on how to get your identity verified for land registration purposes.

 Our new Practice guide 80: useful information for conveyancers provides information about changes we’ve made to our practice to facilitate conveyancing and registration before and during the coronavirus outbreak.

 It includes information on:

 - signing deeds and documents

 - lodging an application on behalf of another firm

 - powers of attorney certified by legal executives